caiosbrl7/caiosbrl7/README.md

-- 👋 Hi, I’m @caiosbrl7
+  Hi, I’m Caio! 👋
+  I study Electrical Engineering at IFPB, João Pessoa 🇧🇷 I´m always learning and searching

 - 👀 I’m interested in programming and electronics!
-- 🌱 I’m currently learning C++ and Python
+- ⚙️ I use: .cpp and sometimes .py
-- 📫 How to reach me:
+- 📫 How to reach me: https://www.instagram.com/caioul7/
-- instagram: @caioul7

 <!---
 caiosbrl7/caiosbrl7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.